zo0o0ot/speaker-page/content/slides/coding-in-the-web/index.md

 background-image: url(gitpod/coding-web-gitpod-screenshot.png)

 # Coding in the Web
-## An introduction to GitPod and GitHub Codespaces
+## An introduction to Gitpod and GitHub Codespaces

 ???